hypercore-protocol/walkthroughs/README.md

-# hypercore-walkthroughs
+# Walkthroughs for the Hypercore Protocol
-Walkthroughs for the modules in the Hypercore Protocol stack
+Walkthroughs for the modules in the Hypercore Protocol stack.